 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot G5 X and Panasonic Lumix DMC-GX7 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The G5X is a recent model that features in the current product line-up of Canon.
-In contrast, the GX7 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the GX7 was succeeded by the Panasonic GX85.
+Both the G5X and the GX7 have been discontinued, but can regularly be found used on eBay.
+The GX7 was replaced by the Panasonic GX85, while the G5X was followed by the Canon G5 X Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what is the bottom line?
 Is the Canon G5 X better than the Panasonic GX7 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon PowerShot G5 X:

 - More detail: Offers more megapixels (20 vs 15.8MP) with a 15% higher linear resolution.